segue90/OoT-Randomizer/README.md

 * `Disable Battle Music` has been moved to the main section of the SFX tab.
 * Nonsense tags in the `Exclude Locations` list were cleaned up.
 * New tags were added in the `Exclude Locations` and `Enable Tricks` lists.
+* Upgrade to latest Nebular version 10
+* Upgrade to Angular 14
+* Minimum NodeJS version is now 14.15.0

 #### Other Changes
 * Removed some unnecessary duplication in spirit temple logic.